Postal Services for Resident Students

 We are your neighborhood U.S. Post Office

 Mailboxes are assigned to students after they sign up for campus housing.
 Box number assignments and combinations are securely available to each student via MyUWF.
 (Type "Postal Information" in the search field).
 Incoming mail for students is delivered to UWF Postal Services where clerks place the mail in the student mail boxes located in Postal Services lobby (Bldg.
 22).
+Students pick up mail at their assigned box.
+View a quick demo on how to open a mail box.
 Packages are shelved for pick up by the addressee.
 Only mail for current housing residents will be boxed.
 Any mail not having a current housing resident’s name will be returned to sender.

 Packages or signature required – Notices for package pickup or for mail requiring a signature will be placed in the student's mail box.
 To pick up packages, students will be asked to verify their identity by showing their Nautilus Card ID or other picture ID.
 Mail and packages may only be picked up by the addressee.